-They do not think they’ll receive benefits.
-This is one of the biggest misconceptions that people have when considering a contract or contract-to-hire position: they do not realize that their staffing company – OpenArc, in this case – can provide them benefits.
+One of the biggest misconceptions that people have when considering a contract or contract-to-hire position is that they do not think they’ll receive benefits.
+They do not realize that their staffing company – OpenArc, in this case – can provide them benefits.

 A common misconception between contract-to-hire versus direct-hire is the perceived stability associated with a direct-hire position is thought to be significant, and in reality, it’s not.
 With Pennsylvania being an at-will state, employers in Pennsylvania can end employment at any time.
 This means, whether you are in a direct-hire position or a six-month contract-to-hire position, the difference between stability in the two scenarios is minimal at best if it exists at all.
 What you want to look into when you are looking at a contract-to-hire position, and ideally, your staffing firm can give you a sense of this – is track record—the company’s track record of converting contract-to-hire roles to full-time employees.